software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 {: .important-title }

-> Exercise 10
+> Exercise 8
 >
 > Use the jacoco-maven-plugin in the project as instructed above.
 Generate a coverage report and check the coverage of the `createRecommendation` method we implemented and tested previously.
 Are all the lines of the method covered?
-If not, implement tests for the uncovered lines.

 ## Authentication